-Graduate transfer credits must be appropriate to the student's program, recommended by the student's academic advisor for use on the program plan, and approved by the Dean of the College of Graduate Studies.
+Graduate transfer credits must be appropriate to the student's program, recommended by the student's academic advisor for use on the program plan, and approved by the Department Chair.
 Transfer credits are not considered in the computation of the student's graduate grade point average.
 Graduate transfer credit must meet the criteria outlined in the Graduate Bulletin.

 CR indicates that the student has performed at a level equivalent to or above the grade point average for graduation (B grade) and shall receive credit in the course.
 NC indicates that the student has performed at a level lower than a B and shall not receive credit.
 In either case, the title and other course identification and the symbol CR or NC shall be entered on the student's transcript.
 CR and NC are not equated with qualitative letter grades, however, and are not included in computation of the student's grade point average.

 An incomplete (I) is a temporary grade used by the instructor in cases when a student is unable to complete course requirements because of illness or other justifiable circumstances.
 It is assigned only in cases in which the student has completed satisfactorily the major portion of the course requirements, and has convinced the instructor of their ability to complete the remaining work without re-registering for the course.
 It is not to be given to a student who is already doing failing work.
 A form must be completed and signed by the faculty member (and the student when possible) whenever a grade of I is assigned.
 The form is to be kept on file in the departmental office.
 An instructor who assigns the grade of I also submits to the department chairperson a formal statement of requirements to be satisfied for removal of the Incomplete grade.
 A copy of the statement of requirements, including deadlines for their completion, shall be made available to the student.